How will I be contacted about the coronavirus vaccine?

 What to expect:

 Keep your record card safe and make sure you attend your next appointment.
-After receiving your first and second doses of the vaccine you must continue to follow government coronavirus rules and guidance.
-It’s important to return for your second dose as this maximises long term immunity.
+It’s important to return for your second dose as this maximises long-term immunity.

 The NHS has provided some information about what to expect at your appointment, including what to bring to it.